JonathanHope/mainspring-org-prettify/README.md

 ![img](mainspring-org-prettify.png)

-<a id="orgfd2f647"></a>
+<a id="org9e98a4b"></a>

 ## Overview

-mainspring-org-prettify can substitute a wide variety of cahracters in org documents for prettier alternatives.
-There are:
+mainspring-org-prettify can substitute a wide variety of characters in org documents for prettier alternatives.
+These are:

 -   Headline stars
 -   TODO